Chart Color Schemes

 Emu Plains has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 20 projects likely to impact the area.
+AreaSearch identified 20 projects likely impacting the area.
 Key projects include Emu Plains Industrial Precinct - Akura Development, Uniting Edinglassie Village Redevelopment, Winter Sports World, and Penrith Stadium Redevelopment.
-The following list details those most relevant.
+Below is a list of those most relevant.

 Professional plan users can use the search below to filter and access additional projects.